 Stem Cell Technology: mesenchymal stem cells, clonal heterogeneity, cell signaling, aging and regenerative therapies

-My research is in the area of stem cell technology with the goal of improving human health through advances in regenerative medicine.
-Currently, my research focuses on human mesenchymal stem cells (MSCs).
+Prof. O'Connor's research is in the area of stem cell technology with the goal of improving human health through advances in regenerative medicine.
+Her research focuses on the cellular heterogeneity of mesenchymal stem cells (MSCs).
 These are highly robust cells with broad differentiation potential that regulate the immune response and migrate to injured tissue, among other therapeutic properties.
 As such, these adult stem cells have potential application to treat a wide range of disorders including arthritis, heart attack and cancer.
-The scope of my research projects ranges from fundamental discovery at the cellular and molecular levels to computational analysis that resolves complex interactions among cells and signaling pathways.
-With both approaches, our objective is to gain unique insight into the mechanisms by which stem cells interact with their surroundings and to employ this knowledge to develop novel regenerative therapies.
-This research is inherently interdisciplinary and provides opportunities to collaborate with stem cell biologists and clinicians.

 300 Lindy Boggs Center, Tulane University, New Orleans, LA 70118 504-865-5772 ph, 504-865-6744 fax email@example.com